 He showed us the Yishuv, a sort of thora-university, where students sit in a space together all day, 5 years long, reading the holy scriptures and arguing with each other about it.
 Quite peculiar.

 This settlement was, interestingly enough, one of the settlements surrounding the Tent of Nations, the Palestinian farm surrounded by settlers that we had visited before.
 Unfortunately we didn’t really get an opinion of the Rabbi on how this settlement felt about the Nasser Family and their right to land.
 He kind of avoided talking about it.
 According to the rabbi, the settlers live in peaceful coexistence with the arabs around the settlement, and he educates his children that Palestinians have the right to live there.
 At first I thought, wow, what a rational, moderate rabbi!
 How is it possible there is still this conflict going on when all the people we meet are so conflict-avoiding and peaceful?But when we started digging deeper, his views weren’t as moderate as he himself thinks they are.His perception on “rights” of the Palestinians is totally different than ours, since in general he considers the entire westbank to be Israeli territory.
 They refuse to call it “the West Bank” by the way, since it’s the land of Judea and Samaria, and the Westbank is a construct.
 Arabs can live there, as long as they don’t bother the Israeli, or when they want to expand the settlement, the Palestinians should move, because the land was given to the jews according to the bible.He doesn’t think the settlers should get out of the land since he thinks it won’t help the conflict.
 He used the example of Gaza, the territory of which Israel disengaged in 2008, closing the door behind them, not letting anyone in and out anymore.
 According to him the Gazans could’ve had paradise on earth in Gaza but instead they just started rocket launching attacks on Israel.
 Completely oblivious of the living conditions in Gaza of course and the fact that there are 1,5 million people squished together on a 42km long, 12km wide territory.We also got an entire powerpoint presentation on “walls in the world” that would justify the Israeli wall.It was very frustrating to sit there in this rabbi’s home with our group of 20 people listening to his short sighted views without being able to argue with him, yet I do think it was very useful to hear the settler’s perspective too, as much as I disagreed with it.In the afternoon we went to At Tuwani, a small poor Palestinian shepherdvillage in the C-zone.
-Apparently the villagers being harassed often by the settlers, and when the children go to school outside the village, they often get attacked by settlers who newly set up camp in the woods.
+Apparently the villagers were often harassed by the settlers, and when the children go to school outside the village, they often get attacked by settlers who newly set up camp in the woods.
 I don’t really have a lot to say about this village.
-Yes, it was poor, but they seemed to kind of link it to the settlers, while these type of villages are generally poor, conflict or not.
+Yes, it was poor, but they seemed to kind of link it to the settlers, a causality I didn’t see much support for…

 HaifaThat evening we slept in Haifa (Israeli harbour city), but before that we were supposed to go for a drink with the students of Haifa University in the evening.Very nice idea, but we hadn’t really had the chance to talk to Israeli students on the entire trip and get their perspective on the conflict.
 We really didn’t feel like talking intensely about the conflict again at a moment where we were all very exhausted and wanted some light bar talks and drinks.
 It was still good to finally get to talk to ordinary Israeli who don’t radically oppose nor support the government’s policy of occupation.
 Since these are students just like us, it’s interesting to see how they feel about it.
 Even though most of them recognize the suffering of Palestinians, it seems like Israeli in general always try to defend themselves by pointing to their own suffering. “the entire arab world hates us” “we’re in a hostile environment and are in danger to be wiped out again”, “during the intifada we had to fear for our lives every day”.
 I disagree that these arguments will ever justify the excessive oppression of Palestinians, but I guess it’s a way to cope…Anyway, the next day (DAY 8) we were talking with the students in a more formal way around one table with about 30 people.
 Obviously also not the best way to go deep into discussions, but I did get a better view on how Israeli try to rationalize the conflict by using a very dry logic that lacks empathy for the other side.
 For instance the fact that Palestinians are pushed away from the land is legitimized in such a way that they don’t have a proof that the land is theirs.
 Or those that have a proof sold the territory, so they’re not forced (not keeping into account the bullying by extremist settlers, forcing most to sell the land of course…)When it comes to the settlements, I heard some say they should just clear out ALL the settlements in the Westbank and the conflict would be over.
 I’m not sure I agree on this either.
 We’re talking about a quarter million settlers by now.
 People that have built cities inhabiting 100.000 people, kids that also grew up there and would get to hear that they’re being evicted because their parents or even grandparents were doing wrong things… moving all those big settlements i an equally inhumane solution as evicting Palestinians.
 Most arabs didn’t really seem to mind living with settlers, they just care about their agressive attitude and them taking more and more land, and just want justice to be done, in whatever form.
 But maybe I’m this time a bit too naive that they could all just live together in peace.Another solution would be to make an agreement on trade of territories, making those settlement zones official Israeli territory (instead of occupying the territory that ‘belongs’ to the Palestinians).
 The problem is just that Israel doesn’t know what territory to give in return.
 The arabs villages under Israeli rule don’t feel like moving to Palestine rule either.
 They’re perfectly happy where they are… and making 1 state of course defies the purpose of a Jewish state, since it would no longer be predominantly jewish… so yeah, this is one of those things I learned from an Israeli perspective, in a nutshell.We were having some conversations within our group about the idea of a confederal model.
 Both would keep their own rule of their people when it comes to cultural affairs, but the territory would be ruled mutually, a bit after the Belgian model.
 Everytime I mentioned this idea though, people would just laugh and say “so how’s that working out for Belgium?” since we’ve been having some existential crises.
 It could push aside the conventional two-state – one-state gridlock, but yeah.
 Who am I to start telling these people how to rule this ridiculously complicated conflict.Those last 2 days not a lot (in my opinion) happened anymore, I just gained more insights by talking with people.
 I apologize in retrospect for those that are not interested at all in reading my all ideas but just want to know how my trip was and what I saw; this was most of the entire trip; an experience with diversity and conflict.
 There was no real goal of the program.
 So naturally I feel the need to share those insights I have gained, since I have nothing I can use them for… except for sharing.Anyway, it’s not like we didn’t do anything anymore on day 8 and 9, we visited Haifa a bit with the students, saw the Bahia Gardens (recognized by UNESCO as world heritage)